arXiv/arxiv-docs/source/help/moderation/index.md

 Research articles are the primary content-type submitted to arXiv.

-For information about submissions other than research articles please see the [specific content type policies](/help/policies/content-types.html)
+For information about submissions other than research articles please see the [specific content type policies](/help/policies/content-types.md

 <span id="format"></span>
 #### Format requirements

-- Submissions must have complete references
-- Articles containing advertisements are not accepted
-- Submissions must not have line numbers
-- Submissions must not have watermarks that obstruct reading the text
+For information about submission format requirements please see [specific content type policies](/help/policies/content-types.md)

 ##### Images